f-leoni/HackerNewsTelegramBot/readme.md

 *   **Web Interface**: A modern web UI to view, search, filter, and manage your bookmarks.
 *   **Metadata Scraping**: Automatically fetches the title, description, and preview image for each link.
 *   **HackerNews Integration**: Special handling for HackerNews links to associate an article with its comments page.
-*   **Multi-user Support**: The web interface supports multiple users, and bookmarks are associated with a specific user.
+*   **Multi-user & Multilingual Support**: The web interface supports multiple users and is available in English and Italian, with automatic language detection and a manual selector.
 *   **Dockerized**: All services (bot, webserver, database migration) are containerized for a consistent and isolated environment.

 ---